samerlahoud/tutorial-lpwan-iot/5GWF-19/system-perf-evaluation.md

 ## System-level Performance Evaluation

-### From Link Level to System Level Performance
+### From Link-Level to System-Level Performance

-- Link level performance evaluation consider a single NB-IoT communication link between a pair of devices in an isolate noise-only scenario
+- Link-level performance evaluation considers a single NB-IoT communication link between a pair of devices in an isolate noise-only scenario
-- System level performance evaluation builds on link level results to consider a network with multiple concurrent communication links as in a realistic scenario
+- System-level performance evaluation builds on link level results to consider a network with multiple concurrent communication links as in a realistic scenario
   - Gain deeper insight into the different network factors that affect the rate
   - Analyse cell planning strategies and compute the user performance indicators
   - Modify scheduling algorithms and study their performance